In this section:

 HMRC recommends that you make your payments electronically using one of the methods covered in this guide.
 If you use the right reference number electronic payments are more efficient and secure than sending cheques by post.
 If you do need to pay by post please:

-Please allow at least three working days for your payment to reach HMRC.
+Please allow at least 3 working days for your payment to reach HMRC.
 This allows for any delays in the post outside HMRC's control.

 If paying by post, please send your payment and documents to: